ChristophWurst/krankerl/README.md

 * Delete `build/artifacts` if it exists
 * Clone current directory to `build/artifacts/<app_id>`
 * Run pre-packaging commands
-* Build list of files and directories that are not excluded by any `exclude` rule
+* Build list of files and directories that are not excluded by `.nextcloudignore`
 * Pack and compress those files and directories into a `build/artifacts/<app_id>.tar.gz` archive

 ### Initialize configuration